Home

 If you fall in long face shape category your face needs shortening and widening.
 A long, straight haircut will emphasize the length and make it appear longer.

-To shorten your face, use fringes, bangs, layers, or add volume on top.
+shorter hairstyles, bangs, layers, or add volume on top.
 The one haircut you should avoid if you have a long face is a bob.
 It will only draw down your face even more.

 A full fringe will give a better balance.
 Add volume at the sides using layers.